$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Sextic double solids

+For each index $i$, the singular point $p_i$ is of type $A_{m_i}$ with $m_i \leq 4$.
+Each point imposes linear conditions given by

 on the linear system of quintic hypersurfaces $H$ in $\mbP^3$.
-It is enough to show that for a given condition $(\mathrm{C}_{i,j})$ there is a quintic hypersurface $H$ that fails the condition $(\mathrm{C}_{i,j})$ but satisfies the other conditions.
+To establish our claim, it suffices to demonstrate that for any given condition $(\mathrm{C}_{i,j})$, there exists a quintic hypersurface $H$ that violates the condition $(\mathrm{C}_{i,j})$ while simultaneously satisfying the remaining conditions.